LifeLongThinker/FS.OOP.MatchingPairs/docs/OOP-Modelling-101.md

 ## Step 3.1: Modelling the 'Tile' Class

 The Tile class is one of the most complex classes.
-Its constructor injects ints DOM element into the gameboard element (line 7 ff.).
+Its constructor injects its DOM element into the gameboard element (line 7 ff.).
 Then it manages its assigned pictogram and state inside the dom.
-Finally, it listens for click interaction.
+Finally, it listens for click interaction (lines ).

 ![The Tile class](./class_tile.png)

 ## Step 3.2: Modelling the 'GameBoard' Class

 The GameBoard class manages tiles.
 These are created and injected dynamically inside its constructor (lines 3 ff.).
-The PictoDirecitony (line 12) is a separate class that handles pictogram logic.
+The PictoDictionary (line 12) is a separate class that handles pictogram logic.

  The GameBoard's main responsibility is checking for matches when the user selects tiles (lines 21 ff.).